 The best beaches in Malta are Golden Bay and Mellieha Bay in the north of Malta Island, or on Gozo, where Odysseus is said to have delayed his homecoming by lazing on the red sands of Ramla Bay.

 The Blue Lagoon, located on the coast of Comino Island, boasts some of the clearest, most turquoise water in the Mediterranean and is a huge hit on the international diving and snorkelling circuit, while the Azure Window (on Gozo Island) is a deservedly famous natural rock formation that picturesquely frames the Mediterranean Sea.

 Best time to visit Malta

-Malta has a typically Mediterranean climate, with hot, dry summers and cooler, wet winters.
-The best time to visit Malta is between April and October; the high temperatures in July and August are soothed somewhat by sea breezes.
+Malta has a typically Mediterranean climate, with hot, dry summers, and cooler, wet winters.
+The best time to visit Malta is between April and October, and the high temperatures in July and August are soothed somewhat by sea breezes.
 Read more on Malta Climate and Weather.

 What to see in Malta

 -The ruins of Mdina are situated on a rocky outcrop about nine miles (15km) west of Valletta, and home to the Baroque Cathedral of St Paul.

 -The Ggantija Temples, on Gozo Island, are impressive pre-Phoenician structures with an ancient and mysterious history.

 -The Hal Saflieni Hypogeum is a UNESCO World Heritage Site, believed to be a Neolithic burial chamber constructed about 5,000 years ago.

 -The Caravaggio Paintings in the St John's Co-Cathedral have captured the imagination of travellers for many years, and the cathedral itself has an interesting history.
 Read more about Malta Attractions.